ndgigliotti/dsc-phase-4-project/README.md

 # Modeling

-I develop a reasonably accurate logistic regression model after a tremendous amount of grid-searching and attention to minor details.
+I develop a reasonably accurate logistic regression model after a tremendous amount of grid-searching and attention to detail-oriented work.
 The final model, whose confusion matrix is produced below, is not as accurate as I would like.
 Its accuracy is ~0.68, with a balanced accuracy of ~0.67.

 <div align="center"><img src="images/output_140_0.png"></div>